What is Vitiligo?

-Vitiligo is classified into 2 types: Segmental/Limited vitiligo and Non-Segmental vitiligo.
+Vitiligo is following into 2 types: Segmental vitiligo and Non-Segmental vitiligo.

-a.
-Segmental Vitiligo: It is not occurred by autoimmune disorders.
+Autoimmune disorders do not occur.
 Once it occurs, it spreads rapidly in the affected area and the patches formed on the body remain unchanged for life-long.

-b.
-Non-segmental vitiligo: It is caused by the autoimmune loss of melanocytes from the affected area.
+It causes by the autoimmune loss of melanocytes from the attack area.
 It is characterized by acquired, increased, and depigmented lesions on the skin, mucosa, and hair.

 Diagnosis for Vitiligo